MayankShirodkar/autofillFR/README.md

 # autofillFR

+## Note:
+This project is no longer under development.
+My current skills and understanding of how OCR and web automation works are insufficient to conplete this project.
+I may return to the project when I feel I have sufficient skills.
+Until then contributions are welcome.

 ## Purpose:

 This project is meant to be a product that streamlines the process that hotels and guesthouses must do to enter the details of travellers on the appropriate website.
 The program is meant to take a photo of the traveller's passport and using OCR pick out the relevant details needed for the form.
 Then the program must make a post request to the appropriate webform with these details.